leandroncbrito/transactional-email-service/README.md

 # TRANSACTIONAL EMAIL MICROSERVICE

 This transactional email microservice is responsible to streamline all transactional emails with a high degree of certainty.
+The email providers choose in this project were: Sendgrid and Mailjet (fallback)

 ### Built With
 * [Dotnet Core 5.0](https://dotnet.microsoft.com/)